Key subgroups in the Polish group of all automorphisms of the rational circle

 \section{Some definitions and useful properties}

-Below all topological spaces are Tychonoff.
+In what follows, all topological spaces are assumed to be Tychonoff.
 In particular, all topological groups are Hausdorff.
 For every topological group $(G,\g)$ and its subgroup $H,$ denote by $G/H:=\{gH: g \in G\}$ the \textit{coset $G$-space} endowed with the usual quotient topology $\g/H$ and the natural continuous action $G \times G/H \to G/H$.
 Denote by $N_e(G)$ (or, $N_e(G,\g)$) the set of all $\g$-neighborhoods of the neutral element $e \in G$.